davidhemphill/pilgrim-theme/playground/upgrade.md

 ### Registering a Nova license key and production URL

 Nova requires a license key a production URL to be used in production environments.
 Nova will check your license key and the current host against the values from the license details found in your Nova account.
-You can learn more in the [installation docs](/4.0/installation.html#registering-a-nova-license-key-and-production-url).

 ### Updating Third-Party Nova Packages